 12. After Peter Chris joined the band, on December 14, 1972, Stanley published a newspaper ad about a band looking for a guitarist.
 One of the respondents to the ad was Ace Frehley whose look initially frightened the band, but his playing immediately captivated them.

 13. The quartet immediately started working on their debut album, when earlier Stanley decided to change his name from Stanley Bert Eisen to Paul Stanley, inspired by two singers he loved: Paul McCartney and Paul Rodgers.

 14. Stanley was the one who coined the band name "KISS", while driving around New York with Gene Simmons and Peter Criss.
 Criss mentioned that he was in a band called "Lips" and Stanley said what if we called ours "KISS"?

-15. The quartet's first live show was held on January 30, 1973 at a small festival in Queens, New York.
-The band appear with makeup, but not the iconic comic book characters we know today.
+15. The quartet's first live show was held on January 30, 1973, at a small festival in Queens, New York.
+The band appears with makeup, but not the iconic comic book characters we know today.

 17. It is interesting to note that in the years 73-74 and for a short time, Stanley changed his character to the "Bandit", with makeup in the style of the "Lone Ranger" masks.

 18. In March 1973 the band recorded a demo tape with 5 tracks together with the legendary producer Eddie Kramer.
 This recording will help them sign their first recording contractת with the "Casablanca Records" label.

 19. The debut album bearing the name of the band "Kiss" was released on February 18, 1974, when most of the material was written by Stanley and Simmons back in the time of their previous band "Wicked Lester".
 Stanley shared the lead vocals with Simmons on most of the album's songs and in addition, played guitar.